Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Computational Complexity Reduction

+Our alternative reduction leads to two advantages.
+First, it results in reduced complexity in preprocessing.
+Given a matrix $\bm{Y}$, the preprocessing needed to transform $\bm{Y}$ into its $n$-RRE form is only part of the preprocessing to transform $\bm{Y}$ into its RRE form.
+We can show that the maximal number of arithmetic operations in the former preprocessing is given by $(N-1)\sum_{i=0}^{\rank\bm{\hat{A}}-1}(n+m-i)$, whereas that of the latter preprocessing is $(N-1)\sum_{i=0}^{\rank\left(\bm{Y}\right)-1}(n+m-i)$.
+Since $\rank \bm{Y} \geq \rank \bm{\hat{A}}$, the relaxed constraint leads to a lower complexity, and the reduction depends on $\rank \bm{Y}$ and $\rank \bm{\hat{A}}$.
 Second, the reduction for $n$-RRE forms is completely determined by the $n$ leftmost columns of $\bm{Y}$ instead of the whole matrix, which greatly simplifies hardware implementations.
 This advantage is particularly important for the decoding of constant-dimension codes that are lifted from Cartesian products of Gabidulin codes.
-First, since the row operations to obtain an $n$-RRE form depend on $\bm{\hat{A}}$ only, decoding $[\bm{\hat{A}} \mid \bm{y}_0 \mid \bm{y}_1 \mid \dotsb \mid \bm{y}_{l-1}]$ can be divided into parallel and smaller decoding problems whose inputs are $[\bm{\hat{A}} \mid \bm{y}_0], [\bm{\hat{A}} \mid \bm{y}_1], \dotsc, [\bm{\hat{A}} \mid \bm{y}_{l-1}]$.
+Since the row operations to obtain an $n$-RRE form depend on $\bm{\hat{A}}$ only, decoding $[\bm{\hat{A}} \mid \bm{y}_0 \mid \bm{y}_1 \mid \dotsb \mid \bm{y}_{l-1}]$ can be divided into parallel and smaller decoding problems whose inputs are $[\bm{\hat{A}} \mid \bm{y}_0], [\bm{\hat{A}} \mid \bm{y}_1], \dotsc, [\bm{\hat{A}} \mid \bm{y}_{l-1}]$.
 Thus, for these constant-dimension codes, we can decode in a serial manner with only one small decoder, or in a partly parallel fashion with more decoders, or even in a fully parallel fashion.
 This flexibility allows tradeoffs between cost/area/power and throughput.
-Furthermore, since the erasures $\bm{\hat{L}}$ is determined by $\bm{\hat{A}}$ and is the same throughout all $[\bm{A} \mid \bm{y}_i]$, the computation of $\bm{\hat{X}}$ and $\lambda_U(x)$ in Algorithm~\ref{alg:general} can be shared among these parallel decoding problems, thereby reducing overall complexity.
+Furthermore, since the erasures $\bm{\hat{L}}$ are determined by $\bm{\hat{A}}$ and are the same for all $[\bm{A} \mid \bm{y}_i]$, the computation of $\bm{\hat{X}}$ and $\lambda_U(x)$ in Algorithm~\ref{alg:general} can be shared among these parallel decoding problems, thereby reducing overall complexity.